goodfornothing/goodfornothing/README.md

 #### Wordpress

-You can import posts from standard Wordpress eXtended RSS formatted files to the Blog::Posts and Conversation::Category models using the following rake task:
+You can import posts from standard Wordpress eXtended RSS formatted files to the Conversation::Posts and Conversation::Category models using the following rake task:

     rake migrate:wordpress filename